Kostant partition function: Inverting the Weyl denominator

 we obtain a formal expression for the reciprocal of the Weyl denominator:

 Here, the first equality is by taking a product over the positive roots of the geometric series formula and the second equality is by counting all the ways a given exponential $e^{\mu(H)}$ can occur in the product.
+The function $\ell(w)$ is zero if the argument is a rotation and one if the argument is a reflection.

 Rewriting the character formula

 This argument shows that we can convert the Weyl character formula for the irreducible representation with highest weight $\lambda$:

 from a quotient to a product:

 The multiplicity formula

 Using the preceding rewriting of the character formula, it is relatively easy to write the character as a sum of exponentials.
 The coefficients of these exponentials are the multiplicities of the corresponding weights.
 We thus obtain a formula for the multiplicity of a given weight $\mu$ in the irreducible representation with highest weight $\lambda$: